Education Tax Benefits 2016 - 2 CPE Credit Hours

 As a result of studying the assigned materials, you should be able to meet the objectives listed below.

 At the start of the materials, participants should identify the following topics for study:

 * Education savings accounts

 After reading the materials, participants will be able to:

-4. List the tax-free benefits of scholarships and fellowships and their affect on income and identify who is eligible for the qualified tuition deduction and under what circumstances the deduction can be used.
+4. Specify the tax-free benefits of §117 scholarships and fellowships and who is eligible for a §132 qualified tuition reduction.

 5. Identify educational incentives and financial aid requirements to meet college funding needs.